 - As you flick on your lights in December, let it remind you how Jesus is the Light of the World.
 He pierced your darkness and mine.

-- Do you know someone who has lost a loved one in 2018?
+- Do you know someone who has lost a loved one this year?
 Consider gifting them an evergreen plant or tree.
 In the note, remind them that like the evergreen that retains color all year long, their love too will remain.
 Perhaps invite a few close friends and spend time sharing sweet memories of the person as you plant the tree together.

 Every December, I peel open the tote that holds Ma-ma’s ball of styrofoam dressed in olive-green velvet and smile.
 Yes, the memories of childhood prompt it but it’s the blessing she brought to others that hold it.